mmbman/Katagiri/index.md

 1. Deepening the Experience of Our Lives – Lecture 2
 1. Platform Sutra – Lecture 7
 1. Prajna Paramita and Emptiness
-1. Karma in Buddhism – part 1
+1. Karma in Buddhism – Part 1
-1. Karma in Buddhism – part 2
+1. Karma in Buddhism – Part 2

 1. <a name="genjokoan-lecture-1-part-1"></a>[Shobogenzo: Genjokoan – Lecture 1, part 1](1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part1#0)
 1. <a name="genjokoan-lecture-1-part-2"></a>[Shobogenzo: Genjokoan – Lecture 1, part 2](1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part2#0)